Posted by Brigham and Women's Hospital August 14, 2013

 It’s important to note that heart attack symptoms vary from person to person and between men and women.
 If you’re unsure, don’t wait – call 911 for help.

-A stroke occurs when a blood clot blocks the blood supply to the part of the brain or when a blood vessel in or around the brain bursts.
+A stroke occurs when a blood clot blocks the blood supply to a part of the brain, or when a blood vessel in or around the brain bursts.
 In either case, parts of the brain become damaged or die.
 Recovery from a stroke can take months or years; some patients never fully recover.

 The acronym FAST (Face, Arms, Speech, Time), will help you recognize the warning signs of a stroke in yourself or a loved one:

 - Face: Drooping on one side of face, numbness, or sudden drooling.

 - Arms: Difficulty holding things, numbness, trouble walking, or one arm drifts down or can’t be raised.